Data recovery: Physical damage

 A wide variety of failures can cause physical damage to storage media, which may result from human errors and natural disasters.
 CD-ROMs can have their metallic substrate or dye layer scratched off; hard disks can suffer from a multitude of mechanical failures, such as head crashes, PCB failure, and failed motors; tapes can simply break.

-Physical damage to a hard drive, even in cases where a head crash has occurred, does not necessarily mean there will be a permanent loss of data.
-The techniques employed by many professional data recovery companies can typically salvage most, if not all, of the data that had been lost when the failure occurred.
+Physical damage to a hard drive, even in cases where a head crash has occurred, does not necessarily mean permanent data loss.
+However, in extreme cases, such as prolonged exposure to moisture and corrosion —like the lost Bitcoin hard drive of James Howells, buried in the Newport landfill for over a decade — recovery is usually impossible.
+In rare cases, forensic techniques such as magnetic force microscopy (MFM) have been explored to detect residual magnetic traces when data holds exceptional value.
+Other techniques employed by many professional data recovery companies can typically salvage most, if not all, of the data that had been lost when the failure occurred.

 Of course, there are exceptions to this, such as cases where severe damage to the hard drive platters may have occurred.
 However, if the hard drive can be repaired and a full image or clone created, then the logical file structure can be rebuilt in most instances.